Xtra-Computing/thundersvm/README.md

 GPU-SVM
 ======
-This GPU-SVM project is based on MASCOT which is a GPU-based implementation for SVM cross-validation.
-GPU-SVM now has modules for SVM classification.
-We are currently upgrading GPU-SVM to support SVM with probability output and SVM regression.
+GPU-SVM has modules for multi-class SVM training and classification, and also supports probabilistic output.
+We are currently upgrading GPU-SVM to support SVM regression.

 The associated paper of this source code is: <i>Wen, Zeyi, et al. "MASCOT: fast and highly scalable SVM cross-validation using GPUs and SSDs."
 2014 IEEE International Conference on Data Mining</i>.

-Report bugs to: name@domain where name=wenzeyi and domain=(google's email)

 This software is licensed under Apache Software License v2.0.